 We may also share your information with third parties such as (but not limited to):

-On occasions, we use third parties to either store personal information or process it on our behalf.
+On occasion we use third parties to either store personal information or process it on our behalf.
 Where we have these arrangements, there is always a contract, memorandum of understanding, information sharing protocol or data processing agreement in place to ensure that the organisation complies with data protection laws.
 All processors acting on our behalf only process your data in accordance with written instructions in the form of a legally enforceable agreement from us.
 They are also obliged to comply fully with this privacy notice, the data protection laws, confidentiality and implement appropriate technical and organisational measures to ensure security and confidentiality of your information.

 We will not sell your information for direct marketing or other commercial purposes.
 On occasion we may use your personal data for research purposes relating to various topics and services provided by us.
 Wherever possible, the data will be anonymized to avoid the identification of an individual, unless prior consent has been obtained for the use of the personal data.